Black hole destabilization via trapped quasi-normal modes: Monopole perturbations

 The previous conclusions may be corroborated through a time-domain analysis.
 Focusing for simplicity on the fundamental mode, we display in Fig.\ \ref{fig:mono-1} the time evolution of the mode function $u_M$ for various values of $r_-$.
 At late times, after the interactions of the waveform with the pole have subsided, the curve shows a clear exponential behavior, either decaying or growing, and measurement of the slope shows in each case perfect agreement with the spectral method calculation, cf.\ Table \ref{tab:table1}.
 In particular, we find no evidence of a power-law tail, which is again in analogy with the situation of asymptotically de Sitter black holes \cite{Brady:1996za,Brady:1999wd,Molina:2003dc}.

-Considering next the exterior domain $r\in(r_-,\infty)$, our numerical results derived from the spectral and time evolution analyses are exhibited in Figs.\ \ref{fig:monopoleoutside} and \ref{fig:mono-2}.
-We find no evidence of instabilities, in accordance with the intuition derived from the form of the effective potential $V_M$, which is strictly positive outside the pole.
+Considering next the exterior domain $r\in(r_-,\infty)$, our numerical results derived from the spectral and time evolution analyses show no evidence of instabilities (see the Supplemental Material), in accordance with the intuition derived from the form of the effective potential $V_M$, which is strictly positive outside the pole.
 Moreover, purely damped modes are absent in the spectrum, in contrast to what we observed in the interior domain.
 We thus conclude, as anticipated, that interior and exterior QNM spectra are different.
 We have also computed the fundamental mode frequency from the time domain profile using the Prony method.
 As shown in Table \ref{tab:table1}, the results of both methods agree very well.
 In addition to the QNM behavior at intermediate timescales, the curve now also exhibits a late-time oscillating tail characterized by the mass scale $\mu$, as is typical of massive fields in asymptotically flat spacetimes \cite{Koyama:2000hj,Koyama:2001ee,Zhidenko:2006rs}.

 The stability of the QNM spectrum in the exterior region is in agreement with the findings of Ref.\ \cite{Garcia-Saenz:2022wsl}, which assumed that the pole was located inside the black hole horizon.
 Similarly, the analysis of \cite{Garcia-Saenz:2021uyv} concluded, based on dispersion relations derived in a short-wavelength approximation, that all modes are stable outside the pole.
 On the other hand, the dispersion relation of monopole perturbations was shown to be stable also \textit{inside} the pole.
 This demonstrates, very notably, that the short-wavelength approximation is in general inconclusive and, in particular, may miss the existence of instabilities.